ArchipelagoMW/Archipelago/README.md

  MultiServer.py
   * Added a try/except to prevent malformed console commands from crashing the entire server
+  * Supports automatic port-forwarding, can be enabled in host.yaml
+  * improved `!players` command, mentioning how many players are currently connected of how many expected and who's missing
   * /forfeitplayer Playername now works when the player is not currently connected
+  * various commands, like /senditem and /hint use "fuzzy text matching", no longer requiring you to enter a location, player name or item name perfectly
   * Added /hint command on the server (use just /hint for help on command)
 can be used as /hint Playername Itemname
 All Itemnames can be found in Items.py starting at line 25